AwhVogelLab/awhvogellab.github.io/README.md

 ### Adding a page

 If you want to add a page, you just have to make a new markdown (.md) file.
+You can do this with any text editor (except word), just save it as `.md` instead of `.txt`.
 Jekyll will automatically parse it and turn it into html.
 The page is then immediately available at `/filename`.
 See the `example.md` file to check out some basic syntax and `/example` to see how it looks.
 Just make sure the header that specifies the layout as default is present in your new page.
 This tells jekyll what css to use.

 ### Adding content